|Back to Main Print This Page Email to a Friend|

 - If there is a change in symptoms

-- If the patient suspects that she is pregnant
+- If the person suspects that she is pregnant

-- If the patient has more than four infections a year
+- If the person has more than 4 infections a year

 Women who are not good candidates for self-treatment are those with impaired immune systems, previous kidney infections, structural abnormalities of the urinary tract, or a history of infection with antibiotic-resistant bacteria.